-- Report any hazmat situation to the Department of Public Safety by calling 910.630.7577 or 9-1-1 or by activating a campus emergency call box. - If you believe you have been exposed to a hazardous material, report that exposure immediately.
-Include any information you have regarding the specific substance(s) to which you were exposed. - MU Environmental Health and Safety will be contacted immediately.
-Give as much information about what substances were involved and where the incident occurred.
-EHS will pull Safety Data Sheets for known substances/chemicals as well as any substances or chemicals in the immediate area if an incident is still occurring, that might be helpful to first responders. - Buildings or facilities directly affected by such incidents must be fully evacuated until the situation is resolved. - > While a building or facility evacuation is in effect, no unauthorized person may re-enter. - Environmental Health and Safety, Public Safety, or local emergency responders will advise evacuees regarding a safe stand-off distance from affected buildings and facilities.
+- Report any hazmat situation to 9-1-1. - If you believe you have been exposed to a hazardous material, report that exposure immediately.
+Include any information you have regarding the specific substance(s) to which you were exposed. - Buildings or facilities directly affected by such incidents must be fully evacuated until the situation is resolved. - While a building or facility evacuation is in effect, no unauthorized person may reenter. - Environmental Health and Safety, Public Safety, or local emergency responders will advise evacuees regarding a safe stand-off distance from affected buildings and facilities.